Poitiers: Education

-The city of Poitiers has a very old tradition as a university centre, starting in the Middle Ages.
+The city of Poitiers has a very old tradition as being a prestigious town where many good universities agglomerate, starting as far back as the Middle Ages.
 The University of Poitiers was established in 1431 and has welcomed many famous philosophers and scientists throughout the ages (notably François Rabelais; René Descartes; Francis Bacon; Samir Amin).

 Today Poitiers has more students per inhabitant than any other large town or city in France.
 All around, there are over 27,000 university students in Poitiers, nearly 4,000 of which are foreigners, hailing from 117 countries.
 The University covers all major fields from sciences to geography, history, languages economics and law.

 The law degree at the University of Poitiers is considered to be one of the best in France.
-The program was ranked second by l'Étudiant magazine in 2005.
+The program was ranked second by L'Étudiant magazine in 2005.

 In addition to the University, Poitiers also hosts two engineering schools and two business schools: